jdechow5/css-box-model-exploration/readme.md

 _This single page is just an exploration into using CSS and the box model_ _Our dev group at Epicodus was having some issues with getting scaling to work properly during browser window size changes._
-_After class was over for the day, I decided to take a crack at it and was able to get the CSS_ _to scale properly when the window size changes._
+_After class was over for the day, I re-created the issue and was able to get the CSS_ _to scale properly when the window size changes._

-_I did this by utilizing display:inline for certain

 ## Setup/Installation Requirements

-* _To view this page, please navigate to https://mikah-mathews.github.io/band-site/_
+* _To view this page, please navigate to https://dlinds.github.io/css-box-model-exploration/_

 ## Known Bugs